Inria-Empenn/narps_open_pipelines/README.md

 **The goal of the NARPS Open Pipelines project is to create a codebase reproducing the 70 pipelines of the NARPS project (Botvinik-Nezer et al., 2020) and share this as an open resource for the community**.

-To perform the reproduction, we are lucky to be able to use the description provided by each team available [here](https://github.com/poldrack/narps/blob/1.0.1/ImageAnalyses/metadata_files/analysis_pipelines_for_analysis.xlsx).
+To perform the reproduction, we are lucky to be able to use the [descriptions provided by the teams](https://github.com/poldrack/narps/blob/1.0.1/ImageAnalyses/metadata_files/analysis_pipelines_for_analysis.xlsx).
 We also created a [shared spreadsheet](https://docs.google.com/spreadsheets/d/1FU_F6kdxOD4PRQDIHXGHS4zTi_jEVaUqY_Zwg0z6S64/edit?usp=sharing) that can be used to add comments on pipelines (e.g.: identify the ones that are not reproducible with NiPype).

 :vertical_traffic_light: Lastly, please find [here in the project's wiki](https://github.com/Inria-Empenn/narps_open_pipelines/wiki/pipeline_status) a dashboard to see pipelines work progresses at first glance.